cora-type/coaless/README.md

 Known Issues

-PRAW is slow, so the app takes a few seconds to grab the results.
+- PRAW is slow, so the app takes a few seconds to grab the results.
 Need to find a way to make it faster.
 Worst case run time so far has been 12 seconds :o

+- Clicking a comment source link doesn't work (as a workaround for now just click the post source link)